 – Imports from and exports to Parties and non-Parties respectively,

-for the year during which provisions concerning the substances in Annexes A, B, C and E respectively entered into force for that Party and for each year thereafter.
+for the year during which provisions concerning the substances in Annexes A, B, C, E and F respectively entered into force for that Party and for each year thereafter.
 Each Party shall provide to the Secretariat statistical data on the annual amount of the controlled substance listed in Annex E used for quarantine and pre-shipment applications.
 Data shall be forwarded not later than nine months after the end of the year to which the data relate.

 3 bis.
 Each Party shall provide to the Secretariat separate statistical data of its annual imports and exports of each of the controlled substances listed in Group II of Annex A and Group I of Annex C that have been recycled.

+3 ter.
+Each Party shall provide to the Secretariat statistical data of its annual emissions of Annex F, Group II controlled substances per facility in accordance with Article 3(d) of the Protocol.
+(DRAFTING NOTE- CONTINGENT ON HFC-23 ISSUE)

 4. For Parties operating under the provisions of paragraph 8 (a) of Article 2, the requirements in paragraphs of this Article in respect of statistical data on imports and exports shall be satisfied if the regional economic integration organization concerned provides data on imports and exports between the organization and States that are not members of that organization.